Get Notified when your Art is posted or mentioned online

-Keeping track and noticing when you’re being mentioned on blog or on social media isn’t always that easy, the internet is a big place and you can’t sit there and google your own name each and every day.
+Keeping track and noticing when you’re being mentioned on a blog or on social media isn’t always that easy, the internet is a big place and you can’t sit there and google your own name each and every day.

-Using image search (or reverse image search) is also great tool you can use when illustrations and images are being shared around the internet and the name of the original creator gets lost and isn’t mentioned, most of the time it’s unintentional and people just forget to say who the creator of the work is and sometimes people just steal other people’s work.
-More on how to do a image search for your work later on in the guide.
+Using image search (or reverse image search) is also a great tool you can use when illustrations and images are being shared around the internet and the name of the original creator gets lost and isn’t mentioned, most of the time it’s unintentional and people just forget to say who the creator of the work is and sometimes people just steal other people’s work.
+More on how to do an image search for your work later on in the guide.